danyiandras/ticketstream/README.md

 To run the docker image

-    docker run -p 8080:8080 docker.io/library/ticketservice:0.0.1-SNAPSHOT
+    cd scripts/docker-compose/
+    docker-compose up -d

 # API Documentation and Usage

-The API documentation can be found in [OpenAPIDocumantation.pdf](./OpenAPIDocumantation.pdf).

-The API is also valailable on the http://[server_addr]/swagger-ui/index.html#
+The API documentation is currently just a pointer to the "com.example.ticketstream.functions.dto" package.
+This package contains the DTO objects the API uses.

 ## API Usage for the use case